-This comprehensive guide is designed for individuals aspiring to pursue careers as SEN Teaching Assistants.
+This comprehensive job guide is designed for individuals aspiring to pursue careers as special educational needs (SEN) teaching assistants.
 It offers insights into the responsibilities, necessary knowledge, skills, required qualifications, education and opportunities for career progression associated with the role.

 One of the key aspects of the role involves inspiring students to enjoy learning and taking pride in their accomplishments.
 By employing a mix of resources and innovative teaching methods, they aim to create supportive learning environments where students can thrive.